mrjasongorman/iframe-resize/README.md

 # iframe-resize
 Automatically resize iframe height based on it's content

+This project came about due to many clients having CMSs in strict environments and many different software stacks.
+It gives the ability to create marketing pages and widgets that feel completely seamless to the main site, but in reality is a dynamically adjusting iframe to a completely different and (most of the time) simpler stack.

+A big concern was SEO as the iframe content is (most likely) on a different origin, but as far as i understand so long as the iframe content has a canonical tag pointing to the page it's embedded within, then search engines understand the context.
+A similar situation to AMP cached pages.

+The ability to create widgets and landing pages without concern as to what software a companies main site is on, or having to worry about someone elses JS or CSS coming along and clobbering your thing weeks or months after deployment is really nice.
+And the little autodetect feature **below** which detects the context and adjust it's href links is also a nice added touch.
+Saves the need to add target="_top" tags into links manually.

+The additional load step of the iframe is also a concern, but chances are, so long as the iframe content is on a static CDN, it will load faster than the initial time for the main site to load, so the added iframe load time isn't such a burden.

-Include **iframe.js** to the iframes content
+To get started include **iframe.js** to the iframes content.

-You can also add this code into the page within the iframe to detect whether it's inside and iframe and adjust it's <a> links to target="_top".
+You can also add the code below into the page within the iframe to detect whether it's inside an iframe and adjust it's <a> links to target="_top".
 This will allow the links within the iframe to navigate the parent / top page to another location rather than just within the iframe.

 ```javascript
 ( function(){